-- a) Candidates must document at least two years of journeyman-level mechanical experience in the repair and maintenance of motor vehicles in the areas of automotive, truck, heavy equipment or bus or successful course completion in vehicle maintenance and repair from an accredited school with a minimum two-year curriculum.
-The required mechanical experience is defined as "hands-on" or "wrench-turning" experience. - b) Candidates must submit a State of Florida, School Bus Safety Inspector Application (form 2017-SI) to the inspector-trainer for the two-day class; to the district test administrator prior to the online test; and to the FDOE test administrator prior to the hands-on test. - c) Candidates' current employers shall classify them as journeyman-level mechanics/technicians.
-This classification must be in the form of an official job description.
+- a) Candidates must document at least two years of journeyman-level mechanical experience in the repair and maintenance of motor vehicles in the areas of automotive, truck, heavy equipment, or bus; or successful course completion in vehicle maintenance and repair from an accredited school.
+The required mechanical experience is defined as "hands-on" or "wrench-turning" experience. - b) Candidates must submit a State of Florida, School Bus Safety Inspector Application (form 2020-SI) to the inspector-trainer for the two-day class; to the district test administrator prior to the online test; and to the FDOE test administrator prior to the hands-on test. - c) Candidates' current employers shall classify them as journeyman-level mechanics/technicians.
+This classification must be in the form of an official job description and shall be kept on file at the local school district.
 In cases where candidates are working as journeyman-level mechanics/technicians without the proper classification, they may have their employer submit a letter to the School Transportation Management Section (STMS) of the FDOE requesting a waiver of the job description requirement.
-Acceptable job descriptions cannot contain language indicating candidate's primary responsibility is to perform mechanic's assistant or equivalent duties.